Lyaaaaaaaaaaaaaaa/Lyaaaaa-s-Logs-Filter/README.md

 In addition, in gaming communities, it's important for servers staff to monitor the logs.
 However, everyone has not knowledge in Linux/Windows terminal.
 The software comes with a simple interface usable by anyone.

 ## Project roadmap:
-1. Creating the package to read a file, filter it, and return each 'correct' line. *Working*
+1. Creating the package to read a file, filter it, and return each 'correct' line. *Done*
 2. Create an interface.  *Done*
 3. Connect the interface to the previous package. *WIP*